-Jean-Bernard Caron, ROM Curator of Invertebrate Palaeontology
+Jean-Bernard Caron, Richard M. Ivey Curator of Invertebrate Palaeontology, ROM.

 The ROM’s lower prices are just the beginning of our goal to make the Museum more accessible for all visitors.
 The ROM is committed to ensuring everyone can experience its diverse collections.
 We envision a Museum with greater access for visitors of all abilities and economic backgrounds, and we support programs that provide free or reduced admission to students, new Canadians and others who may not otherwise have the opportunity to visit the Museum.

 We believe digital tools and technology will help bring our collections to life, and make real things at the ROM more compelling and meaningful for the next generation.
 Our re-vamped website provides clearer and more in-depth information about the Museum and its collections, exhibitions, curators, events and initiatives.
 We are also working to enhance the visitor experience at the Museum through wi-fi hotspots for visitors throughout the galleries and exhibition spaces.
 Through social media platforms such as facebook and Twitter, the ROM is also giving the world better access to its curators and content, and inviting more behind-the-scenes participation than ever before.